Tesla Cybertruck Explodes Outside Trump Hotel In Las Vegas, Killing One

 "Thus far, there's nothing to report on that score," he said.

+The truck had been rented in Colorado through the carsharing company Turo, police said.

-There had been indications that the suspect in the New Orleans attack had been inspired by the Islamic State group, Biden said.
+There had been indications that the suspect in the New Orleans attack had been inspired by the Daesh group, Biden said.

-McMahill said they had "no indication" so far that the blast in Las Vegas had any similar links to the jihadist group.
+McMahill said they had "no indication" so far that the blast in Las Vegas had any similar links to the terrorist group.

 However, he added: "It's a Tesla truck, and we know Elon Musk is working with President-elect Trump, and it's the Trump tower."